 When you apply to become a permanent resident or a Canadian citizen, you and your family members must include a police certificate.
 If you are applying as a visitor, student or temporary worker, a visa office may also ask you for a certificate.

 A police certificate is a copy of your criminal record or a statement that you do not have a criminal record.
 Police certificates are different in each country and territory.
 They may be called:

 - judicial record extracts or

 In general, you and all the people in your family who are 18 or older need to get a police certificate.
 You must get one from each country or territory where you have spent six or more months since the age of 18.
 For example:

 - if you visited, worked or lived in a country for two months, left for a few years, then returned for four months, that counts as spending six months there.
 In this case, you would need a certificate.

-For countries where you have lived for six months or more, the police certificate must be issued after the last time you lived in that country.
+For countries where you have lived for six months or more, but no longer live in, the police certificate must be issued after the last time you lived in that country.

 If your certificate is in a language other than English or French, send it when you apply, along with the original copy of a translation done by a certified translator.

 In most cases, you must contact the police or government to ask for a certificate.
 You may have to:

 - provide information or documents, such as photographs, fingerprints, or your addresses and dates that you lived in the country or territory, and